-If you’ve never been to an A.A. meeting before, you may not be sure what to expect.
+If you’ve never been to our center or an A.A. meeting before, you may not be sure what to expect.
 The first thing we want to stress is that you are welcome.
 Nobody is going to judge you or think less of you for being an alcoholic.
 Why would we?
 Our organization is made up of alcoholics helping alcoholics.

 During your first meeting, you will be asked to introduce yourself to the group.
 It’s okay to use only your first name if you’re concerned about anonymity.
 After this, you can Westerville say as much or as little about your situation as you feel comfortable sharing.